 Embracing the lush greenery of the hillocks and the green meadows, the misty cloud puffs flashed a magical hue across us.
 We allowed ourselves to be engrossed into its mystic beauty, rejuvenating and re-energizing our mind into its magical hue.

-Ngong Ping village demands a complete relaxed mind as you walk across the serenity and tranquility of its soothing environment.
-The visitors are transmitted to a memorable journey across the wonders of the village.
+Ngong Ping village demands a completely relaxed mind as you walk across the serenity and tranquility of its soothing environment.
+The visitors are transmitted on a memorable journey across the wonders of the village.
 Let me walk you through some of the key attractions which I enjoyed during my visit to Ngong Ping village.